Duplicate Content and SEO: Is There Really a Penalty?

 Screenshot of a site search on SEO topics at Oneupweb.com.

-We use Screaming Frog for most of our in-depth site crawling work.
-This paid tool includes a handy duplicate content tool that identifies all troublesome pages and other SEO optimization opportunities like duplicate page titles, meta descriptions and more.
+Use a dedicated tool: We use Screaming Frog for most of our in-depth site crawling work.
+This paid tool includes a handy duplicate content tool that identifies troublesome pages and other SEO optimization opportunities, such as duplicate page titles, meta descriptions, and more.

-You can also use a free online duplicate site checker like Siteliner.
+You can also use a free online duplicate site checker, such as Siteliner.
 It will analyze up to 250 pages of your domain for free.
-Depending on the size of your site, this might be all you need, or it can offer up a snapshot of duplicate content out of this sample size.
+Depending on the size of your site, this might be all you need, or it might provide a snapshot of duplicate content from this sample.

 How to Avoid Duplicate Content in the First Place